Sleep Disorders

 Sleep alterations caused by the aging process interact with sleep disturbances precipitated by menopausal changes.
 Aging is associated with advanced sleep onset and core temperature phases, at a time when light as a Zeitgeber becomes less influential in maintaining the circadian cycle.
 Weakening of circadian and homeostatic processes contribute to sleep disturbances.
 In post-menopause, older women experience a phase advancement of 1.1 hours in melatonin acrophase.

 Restless legs syndrome is a dysfunction of the dopamine system.
-Primary restless legs syndrome is idiopathic and may be familial with a genetic background (75), whereas secondary restless legs syndrome occurs with iron deficiency, renal failure, pregnancy, and advanced peripheral neuropathy of any etiology.
+Primary restless legs syndrome is idiopathic and may be familial with a genetic background (78), whereas secondary restless legs syndrome occurs with iron deficiency, renal failure, pregnancy, and advanced peripheral neuropathy of any etiology.
 Iron is a cofactor necessary for the production of dopamine, and its deficiency is indicated by ferritin levels in blood of less than 50 ng/ml.

-Triggering factors of sleep-related eating disorders are hypoglycemic states, Kleine-Levin syndrome, reflux esophagitis, peptic ulcer disease, and zolpidem administration (62).
-Cessation of smoking or drinking alcohol has also been reported as a triggering event (81).
+Triggering factors of sleep-related eating disorders are hypoglycemic states, Kleine-Levin syndrome, reflux esophagitis, peptic ulcer disease, and zolpidem administration (65).
+Cessation of smoking or drinking alcohol has also been reported as a triggering event (85).
 Sleep-related eating disorders should be considered a final common pathway emerging from a broad range of clinical disorders.
 The episodes appear in all stages of sleep and, therefore, may occur at any time during the night.

 The differential diagnosis of sleep-related eating disorders should be made with the night-eating syndrome that refers to eating during nocturnal awakenings with total recall and control of the events.

-Periodic limb movements can be used as an accessory diagnostic criterion in difficult to diagnose patients with restless legs syndrome (25).
+Periodic limb movements can be used as an accessory diagnostic criterion in difficult-to-diagnose patients with restless legs syndrome (25).
 They may give information on restless legs syndrome severity and on the amount of sleep instability and fragmentation.

 The Insomnia Symptoms Questionnaire (ISQ) is a short and cost-effective tool that can be quickly employed in large observational studies or in clinical practice where perinatal women are seen.
-It was evaluated in 143 pregnant women at 12-week gestation (67), and it was compared to traditional measures of sleep from sleep diaries, actigraphy, and the Pittsburgh Sleep Quality Index.
+It was evaluated in 143 pregnant women at 12 weeks gestation (70), and it was compared to traditional measures of sleep from sleep diaries, actigraphy, and the Pittsburgh Sleep Quality Index.
 The results showed that ISQ identified 12.6% of the sample as meeting a case definition of insomnia, consistent with established diagnostic criteria.
 The ISQ had high specificity (most greater than 85%), but sensitivity varied according to which sleep measure was used as the validating criterion.
 The authors concluded that insomnia is a health problem for many pregnant women at all stages in pregnancy and that the data support the validity and reliability of the ISQ to identify insomnia in pregnant women.

 For nonpregnant women, the general approach to treatment of insomnia starts with the investigation of possible physical factors affecting the quality of sleep, including sleep apnea, restless legs syndrome, and periodic limb movements.
 When these conditions are suspected, referral to a sleep specialist and performance of polysomnography are indicated.
 Cognitive behavioral therapy alone or in combination with pharmacologic treatment with antidepressants, anxiolytics, or hypnotics is effective and most often should be preceded by a consultation with a sleep specialist.
 Preliminary findings support the notion that telephone-delivered cognitive behavioral therapy for treatment of chronic insomnia may be useful (05).
 Some individuals with insomnia may also benefit from pamphlet-delivered cognitive behavioral therapy with brief telephone support.